 It’s your mind telling you that you are being threatened.
 It’s not physical, of course, but your sense of self, your ego, is being attacked – which, as far as your evolutionary instincts are concerned, is basically the same thing.

 Most people use these threats and surprises unproductively.
 At best, they let them cause anger.
 At worst, they plot ways to get back at the person.

 An open-minded person, however, would handle it differently.

 She would take note of every time she felt surprised or threatened in this way, and she would then think it over at a later time, when she had calmed down, to dissect if there was any information there that may be valuable.

 If your identity is being threatened or your sense of self is surprised by a fact or an opinion, the chances are that there is conflicting information in there, somewhere, that contradicts with how you currently see the world, and the solution isn’t to ignore or suppress it.
 It’s to use it to update your mind.

 Your peripheral awareness is a light that attracts the darkness of what has yet to illuminate you.
 But for you to see it that way, you have to help it out when it provides the signal.
 You have to look for the pleasant in the unpleasant.

-Every surprise, every threat, and every shock is an information point, and the only way to extract that information is to take note and then to pay attention.
+Every surprise, every threat, and every shock is an information point, and the only way to extract that information is to take notes and then pay attention.